Gmagon/src.gmagon.com/source/products/store/networkeyes/index.md

 <br>

 ## USE CASES: BUILT FOR YOU
  NetworkEyes aims to satisfy various requirements for different users.
-As an advanced monitoring tool, NetworkEyes is able to help users monitor their computer system, so as to increase the efficiency of your network.
-It is a powerful and widely-used network monitoring software.
+As an advanced and automatic monitoring tool, NetworkEyes is able to help users monitor their computer system, so as to increase the efficiency of your network.
+It is a powerful and widely-used network monitoring software for Mac.
 You should use NetworkEyes, if you would like to:

 ● Increase profits by avoiding losses caused by undetected system failures.
 <br>